KaranJagdale/Deception-in-Robotics/readme.md

-This repository contains the codes ragarding my work of target prediction observing agent's partial and imperfect trajectory.
+This repository contains the codes ragarding my work (Jointly with Melkior Ornik) of target prediction observing agent's partial and imperfect trajectory.
 Trajgen_sampexpt contains main simulation code (sampexpt_1.m) along with the helper functions.